-Be prompted to create a new Master Password for the grantor's Vault (Takeover).
+Be asked to create a new master password for the grantor's vault (Takeover).

 Trusted Emergency Contacts

-Trusted emergency contacts must be existing Bitwarden users, or will be prompted to create a Bitwarden account before they can accept an invitation.
-Trusted emergency contacts do not need to have Premium to be designated as such.
+Trusted emergency contacts must be existing Bitwarden users, or will be asked to create a Bitwarden account before they can accept an invitation.
+Trusted emergency contacts do not need to have premium to be designated as such.

 A user's status as a trusted emergency contact is tied to a unique Bitwarden account ID, meaning that if a trusted emergency contact changes their email address there is no reconfiguration required to maintain their emergency access.
 If a trusted emergency contact creates a new Bitwarden account and deletes the old account, they will automatically be removed as a trusted emergency contact and must be re-invited.